Love at First Spike

-Love at First Spike is a Philippine sports romantic comedy drama television series directed by Ivan Andrew Payawal.
+Love at First Spike is a Philippine sports romantic comedy television series directed by Ivan Andrew Payawal.
 It stars Emilio Daez, Reign Parani, Sean Tristan, and River Joseph.
 The series premiered on June 20, 2025 on iWantTFC.

+The series has been nominated for Best Kids: Live Action at the 54th International Emmy Awards, becoming the first iWant original series to be nominated.

 Synopsis

 A former basketball team captain finds himself in a difficult situation when he is compelled to join the school's boys' volleyball varsity team, known for its queer members.